 Bryce Canyon has two campgrounds, the North Campground and Sunset Campground.
 To choose which campground will best serve your needs, read all about camping in Bryce Canyon.
 The North Campground is open year-round, but the dump station is only operational during the summer months.
 The Sunset Campground is only open from April 15-October 31, weather permitting.

 The Lodge at Bryce Canyon is the only hotel in the park.
-It is not open year-round, but a small section of rooms are available for a few months each winter.
+It is not open year-round, but a small selection of rooms are available for a few months each winter.
 The dining room is only open when the main lodge is open, usually from April-October.

 Common Road Closures in Bryce Canyon